syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/print.md

 ## Page setup

 Some of the print options cannot be configured using JavaScript.
-Refer to the following links to learn more about the browser page setup:

 * [`Chrome`](https://support.google.com/chrome/answer/1069693?hl=en&visit_id=1-636335333734668335-3165046395&rd=1)
 * [`Firefox`](https://support.mozilla.org/en-US/kb/how-print-web-pages-firefox)

-However, you can customize margins, paper, and layout options by modifying the section format properties using page setup dialog
+However, you can customize margins, paper, and layout options by modifying the section format properties using page setup dialog.

 {% if page.publishingplatform == "aspnet-core" %}